Subscribed to Spotify Premium, but still tracked

 Spotify iOS

-Surprise, Spotify Premium calls many third parties:
+Surprise: Spotify Premium does call third parties:

-• Comscore : via scorecardresearch.com, a company specializing in market research.
+• Comscore: via scorecardresearch.com, a company specializing in market research.
 Here too, I am profiled without having given my consent.

 Spotify Facebook

-And yet, Spotify continues to call out Facebook.
+And yet, Spotify continues to call Facebook.

 Spotify Mac